Am I allowed to alter the preserve areas that border my property?

 What happens during a major storm to drain water from SML ponds and roads?

-Stormwater in SML is designed to flow primarily into our stormwater retention ponds.
+Stormwater in SML is designed to flow from streets and yards primarily into our stormwater retention ponds.
 Our retention ponds are inter-connected by underground drainage pipes.
 The water flows by gravity ultimately to the pond located next to the sports field, and then through a pipe to the ponds at Plantation Oaks and then on to Odoms Mill.
-From the Odoms Mill retention pond, water flows by gravity over a weir/spillway into the large stormwater drainage canal located along Canal Boulevard.
-Prior to and during large storm events, additional control valves are opened at the OM pond to allow flow into the canal, lowering the pond water level, and allowing the water in all 3 communities to flow at maximum capacity.
-The valves are proactively used throughout peak storm season to maintain lower than normal pond levels and maximize retention capacity.
+From the Odoms Mill retention pond, water flows by gravity over a weir/spillway into the large stormwater drainage canal located along Landrum Lane.
+Prior to and during large storm events, additional control valves are opened at the OM pond to increase flow into the canal, which helps the water in all 3 communities to flow at maximum capacity.
+The valves are also proactively used throughout peak storm season to maintain lower than normal pond levels and maximize our retention capacity.

-A large water pumping station is located in the drainage canal which pumps stormwater out of the canal into the Intracoastal Waterway, preventing the canal from filling, so long as storm surge levels from the IW do not reach levels exceeding the pumps.
+A large water pumping station is located in the drainage canal which pumps stormwater out of the canal into the Intracoastal Waterway, preventing the canal from filling.
+These pumps can operate in a storm so long as storm surge levels from the ICW do not reach levels exceeding the pumps.
 The pumping station is owned, maintained and operated by the Landrum Road Canal Authority (LRCA).
-Under the terms of a stormwater discharge/drainage agreement with the LRCA, we pay annual fees to support the operations of the pumping station, as does PO, OM, Plantation, the schools, and other local properties draining into the canal.
+Under the terms of a stormwater discharge/drainage agreement we have with the LRCA, we pay annual fees to support the operations of the pumping station, as do PO, OM, The Plantation, the schools on Landrum Lane, and other local properties draining into the canal.

 The drainage system which serves our 3 neighboring communities is primarily a retention system, with gravity flow into the canal.
 Water from our system is not "pumped" out into the canal.
-The interconnected system was designed and constructed by the property developer responsible for building our communities.
+The interconnected system was designed and constructed by the property developer responsible for building our 3 communities which were part of a single tract at one time.
 The SJRWMD is the government agency which approved the drainage system design, issued the drainage permits for each community after construction, and also established the legal drainage easements and restrictions in our communities to which we are all legally bound.
-While the drainage system is designed to manage large storms, and it has performed well in various storm scenarios to date, we remain in a flood designated zone and are at risk for storm conditions exceeding the capacity of our system.
+While the drainage system is designed to manage large storms, and it has performed well in various storm scenarios to date, many of our homes remain in a designated flood zone, and all are at risk for storm conditions exceeding the capacity of our system.
 Severe storm conditions could result in flooding.
 Evacuation orders issued by the County should always be followed and taken seriously.

 What should I do about SML mail and billings if I don't live in Sawmill Lakes year round?